Hiruine/XML_Useful_examples/README.md

 getElementsByTagName("title")[0] - get the first <title> element childNodes[0] - the first child of the <title> element (the text node) nodeValue - the value of the node (the text itself)

+# UTF-8 is the default character encoding for XML documents.
+A character in UTF8 can be from 1 to 4 bytes long.
+UTF-8 can represent any character in the Unicode standard.
+UTF-8 is backwards compatible with ASCII.
+UTF-8 is the preferred encoding for e-mail and web pages

+# Shift JIS (Shift Japanese Industrial Standards, also SJIS, MIME name Shift_JIS)
+is a character encoding for the Japanese language,